Each year on December 1, World AIDS Day, communities around the globe unite their focus against a worldwide threat: HIV, the virus that causes AIDS.

 4,200 Children Rally in Support of Their Communities

-In another region in Asia, 4,200 children from 31 GFA-supported Bridge of Hope centers carried banners and formed rallies in their areas.
+In another region in Asia, 4,200 children from 31 Gospel for Asia (GFA)-supported Bridge of Hope centers carried banners and formed rallies in their areas.
 One group even walked through a red-light district.
 Using slogans such as “Know AIDS, No AIDS” and “Let’s aid each other to combat AIDS,” these children helped inform their communities of the danger of HIV.
 They also carried placards telling of God’s love and mercy toward those infected with HIV.

 Local doctors helped with the rallies, providing valuable information about HIV/AIDS.

 One ministry field correspondent wrote, “These rallies, initiated by 31 Bridge of Hope centers in different places, were witnessed by 50,000 people.
 These rallies had a great impact in the society and brought solace to the victims of this deadly disease.”

 Each year, Gospel for Asia (GFA)-supported workers have the opportunity to support their communities through special programs like these.
 Please pray for the upcoming programs planned for World AIDS Day this year.